hackclub/blot/guides/raymarching.md

 drawTurtles(t)
 ```

 Great job!
-If all went well, you should have a working 3D renderer for the Haxidraw.
+If all went well, you should have a working 3D renderer for the Blot.
 It's capable of rendering any shape with a defined SDF, so there are plenty of possibilities to explore.
 Here are a few scenes I've created with the engine:

 <img
   src="https://cloud-8vr3j0wiq-hack-club-bot.vercel.app/0image.png"